nsdrude-varigit/m4ctrl/README.md

 #### # Instructions for i.mx8 platform
 Note:
 1. This application assumes that the M4 apps are compiled for TCM in order to be in sync with MCU SDK release (SDK_2.2_VAL-MIMX8QM_M4).
+(TCM and DDR are supported for i.MX8MM with --mem=tcm and --mem=ddr).
 If other memories are needed for M4 app, please update these macros from include/m4ctrl.h.
 Please note that some memories will likely need to be reserved from Linux dtb in order to be excluded from the memory used by linux.
 2. hello_world app for M4 was used for testing.